movingobjects/electron-react-starter/README.md

 ### Package configuration

-The package script can be configured in the `package.json` file inside the namespace `packageApp`:
+Default configuration of the package script can be overwritten in the `package.json` file inside the namespace `packageApp`:

 ```js
 {